 Vaccinations are a necessary part of pet ownership and have saved countless lives.
-But like any medical treatment, they do come with their risks.
-A common question that cat owners ask is:
+But like any medical treatment, they come with their risks.

 Is it normal for a cat to develop a lump under the skin after a vaccination?

-The short answer is yes, a small, mobile, firm, painless lump at the injection site can develop which is a granuloma, a collection of immune cells.
-Most of the time, this lump will go away within a few weeks.
-Warm compresses can help to resolve these lumps.
+The short answer is yes, a small, mobile, firm, painless lump at the injection site can develop which is a called a granuloma that is comprised of a collection of immune cells.
+In most cases, this lump will go away within a few weeks.
+Warm compresses can be of help.

-However, a far more serious side effect is a vaccine-associated sarcoma (VAS), which is a rare but very aggressive type of cancer of the connective and soft tissues.
-It is most commonly associated with rabies and feline leukemia vaccines.
+A far more serious side effect is a vaccine-associated sarcoma (VAS), which is a rare but aggressive type of cancer of the connective and soft tissues.
+It is most often associated with rabies and feline leukemia vaccines.
 The incidence is between 1 – 1,000 to 1 – 10,000 cats.

 Keep a close eye on it.
 If the lump hasn’t disappeared within a month or if the lump grows larger, seek veterinary attention.

-Typically side effects are self-limiting but may include general malaise, loss of appetite, low-grade fever, sneezing and pain at the site of the injection.
-These usually only last a day or so.
+Typically, side effects are self-limiting but may include general malaise, loss of appetite, low-grade fever, sneezing and pain at the site of the injection.
+These usually only last a day or two.
 If symptoms persist, please take your cat back to the veterinarian.

 The reason for this is if a cat develops VAS, it is easier to remove the entire limb.